-Amendments to HKAS 1 'Presentation of Financial Statements': Disclosure of Accounting Policies were issued by the HKICPA in April 2021, for prospective application in accounting periods beginning on or after 1 January 2023.
+Amendments to HKAS 1: Disclosure of Accounting Policies were issued by the HKICPA in April 2021, for prospective application in accounting periods beginning on or after 1 January 2023.
 Early application is permitted.

-Amendments to HKAS 12 'Income Taxes': Deferred Tax related to Assets and Liabilities arising from a Single Transaction were issue by the HKICPA in June 2021, for retrospective application in accounting periods beginning on or after 1 January 2023.
+Amendments to HKAS 12 'Income Taxes': Deferred Tax related to Assets and Liabilities arising from a Single Transaction were issued by the HKICPA in June 2021, for retrospective application in accounting periods beginning on or after 1 January 2023.
 Early application is permitted.